 Now everyone’s heard plenty of ideas, it’s time to work together to make some decisions.
-Everyone should think about how they’ll others about what they’ve decided.
+Everyone should think about how they’ll pitch to others about what they’ve decided.
 You could split into teams to share your best camp ideas in a creative way, for example:

 - A 90-second advert to encourage people to come